Month: November 2020

 Two technicians view mobile CMMS software on a rugged tablet in front of an asset.

 Ingress Protection (IP) rating is an international standard, developed by the International Electrotechnical Commission (IEC), to grade the degree of protection against intrusion of dust or liquids.
-IP ratings are expressed as two digits.
+IP ratings are expressed as two digits:

-The first numeral indicates protection against solid objects on a scale from 0 to 6, with 0 being no protection and 6 being no ingress of dust.
-The second numeral is the level of protection against liquids on a scale of 0 to 9, with 0 being no protection and 9 being protected against high pressure and temperature water jets.
-For example, an IP rating of IP65 means the device is dust tight and protected against water jets.
-Refer to the IEC website for more information.
+• The second numeral is the level of protection against liquids on a scale of 0 to 9, with 0 being no protection and 9 being protected against high pressure and temperature water jets.

 MIL-STD-810 Compliance

-MIL-STD-810 is a standard used by the United States Department of Defense to ensure equipment functions reliability while under real-world stress caused by vibration, shock, extreme temperature ranges, and other conditions.
+MIL-STD-810 is a standard used by the United States Department of Defense (DoD) to ensure equipment functions reliably while under real-world stress caused by vibration, shock, extreme temperature ranges, and other conditions.
 While this standard was developed specifically for military purposes, it is often used for testing rugged technology products as well.

 To be MIL-STD-810 compliant, manufacturers must meet several guidelines, including sending devices to external testing laboratories.
 Because external testing can be expensive, some manufacturers choose to do in-house testing according to the official standards documentation.